yastn/yastn/docs/source/mps/canonization.rst

 .. automethod:: yastn.tn.mps.MpsMpoOBC.canonize_

-See examples: :ref:`examples/mps/algebra:canonical form by qr`.
+See examples at :ref:`examples/mps/algebra:canonical form by qr`.

 The canonization by SVD allows truncating virtual dimension/spaces with the lowest weights (smallest singular values).

 .. automethod:: yastn.tn.mps.MpsMpoOBC.truncate_

-See examples: :ref:`examples/mps/algebra:canonical form by svd`.
+See examples at :ref:`examples/mps/algebra:canonical form by svd`.

 The above routines operate on entire MPS or MPO.
 They are built from functions operating on individual tensors of MPS/MPO: